3 reasons why we might not be sleeping well, and what we should do!

 My motto for years has been “nothing in a pill or a food replaces a good night’s sleep”.
 There is so much research coming out these days on the importance of getting enough high quality sleep.

-Magnesium (Mg) supports our sleep quality by regulating our sleepy hormone called melatonin.
+Magnesium – Magnesium supports our sleep quality by regulating our sleepy hormone called melatonin.
 It also activates certain brain chemicals that calm our brain and body.
-We need to choose a form of Mg like Bisycinate because it more easily reaches the brain.
+Magnesium bisglycinate is great to supplement for better sleep, because it is a form of magnesium that more easily reaches the brain.